 - Scheduling meetings and coordinating all communication between the client, design team staff, contractor, consultants & governmental regulatory agencies

-- Coordinating production of construction documents and participate in bidding/negotiations
+- Coordinating the production of construction documents and participate in bidding/negotiations

 - Obtaining client approvals when necessary

 - Monitoring and documenting all aspects of the project